 LSU baseball beats Georgia 9-1 in first game at SEC Tournament

-HOOVER, Ala. - The LSU Tiger baseball team picked up a much needed win in their opening game at the SEC Baseball Tournament in Hoover, Alabama on Tuesday morning defeating Georgia 9-1.
+HOOVER, Ala. - The LSU Tiger baseball team picked up a much-needed win in its opening game at the SEC Baseball Tournament in Hoover, Alabama, on Tuesday morning defeating Georgia 9-1.

-The Tigers picked up their fourteenth win in SEC play and appear to have locked up a NCAA Regional bid although selection Monday won't come for almost another week.
+The Tigers picked up their 14th win in SEC play and appear to have locked up a NCAA Regional bid although selections won't come until next Monday.

-Reliever Griffin Herring came in and finished off the final two innings of the game allowing two hits, two walks and a strikeout with no runs allowed.
+Reliever Griffin Herring finished off the final two innings of the game allowing two hits, two walks and a strikeout with no runs allowed.

-LSU's offense started fast and continued to put the pressure on the Bulldogs pitching staff as the top of the order reached base in their first two at-bats staking the Tigers to an early 3-0 lead after two innings of play.
+LSU's offense started fast and continued to put the pressure on the Bulldogs pitching staff as the top of the order reached base in their first two at-bats, staking the Tigers to an early 3-0 lead after two innings.

-Josh Pearson hitting in the four hole finished the day two for four with three RBI leading the Tiger offense that collected 14 hits.
+Josh Pearson, hitting in the four hole, finished the day 2-for-4 with three RBI leading the Tiger offense that collected 14 hits.

 Trending News

-The Tigers will now face the three-seed in the Tournament Kentucky at 9:30 a.m. on Wednesday morning as the format moves to double-elimination.
+The Tigers will now face the third-seeded Kentucky at 9:30 a.m.
+Wednesday as the format moves to double-elimination.
 That game can be seen on the SEC Network.

 More News